rphardy/rphardy.github.io/_posts/2026-02-27-Evaluating-a-Marketing-Campaign-in-SQL.md

               potential sources of truth for customer id) 1 .json cell containing all the above combined - in human-readable .json format

-First Lines of Expected Json Output:
+First Lines of Expected JSON Output:

            {
               "analysis_results": [